 Dr. Silverman, current chair of the PRSA Board of Ethics and Professional Standards, frequently presents on ethics topics for students and practitioners at conferences and conducts research on public relations ethics issues.

-James E. Lukaszewski, ABC, APR, Fellow PRSA, president, The Lukaszewski Group, Division of Risdall PR
+James E. Lukaszewski, ABC, IABC Fellow; APR, Fellow PRSA, BEPS Emeritus, president, The Lukaszewski Group, a Division of Risdall Marketing Group

-Marlene Neill, Ph.D., APR, assistant professor, Baylor University
+Marlene Neill, Ph.D., APR, assistant professor, department of journalism, public relations and new media, Baylor University

 Nancy Syzdek, APR, manager, corporate communications, JT3 LLC